albumentations-team/albumentations/docs/writing_tests.rst

 Test parametrization and the @pytest.mark.parametrize decorator.
 ****************************************************************

-Let's say that we also want to test that the function ``random_brightness`` correctly handles a situation in which after multiplying an input array by ``alpha`` some output values exceed 255.
+Let's say that we also want to test that the function ``brightness_contrast_adjust`` correctly handles a situation in which after multiplying an input array by ``alpha`` some output values exceed 255.
 Because when we a pass a NumPy array with the data type ``np.uint8`` as input we expect that we will also get an array with the ``np.uint8`` data type as output and that means that output values should not exceed 255 (which is the maximum value for this data type).
 We also want to check that values don't overflow, so if inside the function we get a value 256 we should clip it to 255 and not overflow to 0.

 Let's write a test:

 .. code-block:: python

-    def test_random_brightness_2():
+    def test_random_contrast_2():
         img = np.ones((100, 100, 3), dtype=np.uint8) * 128
-        img = F.random_brightness(img, alpha=3)
+        img = F.brightness_contrast_adjust(img, alpha=3)
         expected_multiplier = 255
         expected = np.ones((100, 100, 3), dtype=np.uint8) * expected_multiplier
         assert np.array_equal(img, expected)